VFA-147: 2000s

 After the September 11 attacks, the Squadron participated in Operation Noble Eagle, flying combat patrols over Los Angeles from USS John C. Stennis.
 The Squadron deployed aboard USS John C. Stennis in support of Operation Enduring Freedom, conducting numerous strikes into Afghanistan against Taliban and Al-Qaeda forces.
 During these missions, VFA-147 also helped refine the employment of the Joint Direct Attack Munition.

 VFA-147 received the 2002 Battle E Award, recognizing them as the top Squadron in the Pacific Strike Fighter Wing.
 VFA-147 deployed aboard USS Carl Vinson on 17 January 2003 to the Western Pacific for an 8-month deployment in the South China Sea and the Western Pacific.

 The Squadron next deployed on USS Carl Vinson with CVW-9 in support of Operation Iraqi Freedom in January 2005.
 CVW-9 was reassigned to USS John C. Stennis in 2007.
-VFA-147 was awarded the 2007 Battle “E”, and was named the U.S. Navy’s top F/A-18C Hornet Squadron for 2007 earning the Capt.
+VFA-147 was awarded the 2007 Battle "E", and was named the U.S. Navy’s top F/A-18C Hornet Squadron for 2007 earning the Capt.
 Michael J. Estocin Award.

 The Squadron began transitioning to the F/A-18E Super Hornets in October 2007, and completed transition in February 2008.
 VFA-147 and CVW-9 deployed with John C. Stennis on a scheduled Western Pacific deployment on 13 January 2009.

 After 40 years of having been assigned to CVW-9, VFA-147 was reassigned to CVW-14 aboard the USS Ronald Reagan for two deployments in 2010 and 2011.
 The following year, the Squadron was deployed to CVW-11 aboard USS Nimitz.
 VFA-147 participated in exercise RIMPAC 2012 and began a scheduled deployment to the Western Pacific and the Indian Ocean on 30 March 2013.
-After 2 extensions and after supporting Operation Enduring Freedom, VFA-147 returned home on December 12, 2013.
+After 2 extensions and after supporting Operation Enduring Freedom, VFA-147 returned home on 12 December 2013.

 VFA-147 was selected to be the first operational Squadron to transition to the F-35C in January 2018.
 On 1 March 2019, it was announced that VFA-147 was to transfer from Carrier Air Wing 11 to Carrier Air Wing 2 for USS Carl Vinson's next deployment.
 Carl Vinson left San Diego for her deployment on 3 August 2021 returning on 14 February 2022.
+During the deployment, an F-35C, BuNo169304, crashed into the flight deck of the Vinson and slid off the carrier into the South China Sea.
+This marked the first loss of a carrier-variant F-35 fighter.

-There are plans that VFA-147 will undertake a cruise with an Atlantic Fleet Carrier Air Wing before being transferred to Carrier Air Wing Five at MCAS Iwakuni, Japan.
-This will make the squadron the first forward deployed F-35C squadron in the US Navy.
+In April of 2024, VFA-147 deployed with USS George Washington and Carrier Air Wing Seven for Southern Seas 2024.
+In August of 2024 the Squadron joined Carrier Air Wing Five and established operations at MCAS Iwakuni, Japan in November of 2024.
+The Squadron is the first forward deployed F-35C squadron in the US Navy.